What Are AI Evals?

 If you’ve ever built an eval and felt like you were chasing your tail, you’re not alone.
 Here’s why:

-- Requirements shift: What you care about today might change tomorrow as you see more real outputs.
+• Requirements shift: What you care about today might change tomorrow as you see more real outputs.

-- Human judgment is messy: Even experts disagree on what’s “good” or “bad.”
+• Human judgment is messy: Even experts disagree on what’s “good” or “bad.”
 Consistency is a constant battle.

 The solution?
 Embrace iteration.
 Treat evals as living artifacts, not static checklists.
 And always, always ground your metrics in real user needs.

-Evals in the Wild: How Modern Teams Are Doing It
+How Modern AI Teams Are Doing Evals

 Here’s how leading teams are making evals work in practice: